-Each of the major islands has its mountanious uplands.
-Ranges with steep, knife edge ridges covered by dense vegetation and scored by tortious canyons.
+Each of the major islands has its mountainous uplands.
+Ranges with steep, knife-edged ridges covered by dense vegetation and scored by torturous canyons.
 Red Hill on Maui reaches up to over 10,000 feet and stands over the immense Haleakala crater.
-As with almost everything in the state the biggest mountains are found on the Big Island of Hawaii.
-Mauna Kea (White Mountain) is the highest point in Hawaii at 13,796 feet above the Pacific.
-Mauna Loa (Long Mountain) follows close behind at 13,677 feet and is considered the worlds largest active volcano.
+As with almost everything in the state, the biggest mountains are found on the Big Island of Hawaii.
+Mauna Kea (White Mountain) is the highest point in Hawaii at 13,796 feet above the Pacific Oceanf.
+Mauna Loa (Long Mountain) follows close behind at 13,677 feet and is considered the world’s largest active volcano.
 Both of these massive mountains have distinct personalities that are worth skipping a couple of beach days to visit.

 Mauna Kea is a big mountain by any measurement.
-The peak rises from sea level to the 13,796 foot summit is just 20 miles and is crowned by a fasinating aray of volacanic cones and craters.
-The peak is the oldest of the two great volcanos and has been eroded into a classic volcanic cone shape.
+The peak rises from sea level to the 13,796 foot summit in just 20 miles and is crowned by a fascinating array of volcanic cones and craters.
+The peak is the oldest of the 2 great volcanoes and has been eroded into a classic volcanic cone shape.

-Mauna Kea is not a pristine mountain environment because its summit is the home of an international oberservational astronomy program that includes more than a dozen observvatories operated by the US, French, British and Canadian governments.
-A four wheel drive road leads to the summit and astronomers and their support teams are constantly shuttling up and down the mountain.
+Mauna Kea is not a pristine mountain environment because its summit is the home of an international observational astronomy program that includes more than a dozen observatories operated by the U.S., French, British and Canadian Governments.
+A 4WD road leads to the summit and astronomers and their support teams are constantly shuttling up and down the mountain.

-A Park Service brouchure proclaims that “Mauna Loa is one of the most active volcanoes in the world; the 42,000 cubic kilometers (10,000 cubic miles) of its expansive bulk is greater than all that of the Sierra Nevada.”
-Even with such an impressive introduction those who venture onto the upper slopes of this monster will be humbled by its size and dimensions.
-From the sea floor to the summit is over 31,000 feet and one estimate has put the peak as roughly 100 times the size of Mount Rainier.
+A Park Service brochure proclaims that: “Mauna Loa is one of the most active volcanoes in the world.
+The 42,000 cubic kilometers (10,000 cubic miles) of its expansive bulk is greater than all that of the Sierra Nevada.”
+Even with such an impressive introduction, those who venture onto the upper slopes of this monster will be humbled by its size and dimensions.
+It is over 31,000 feet from the sea floor to the summit.
+One estimate has put the peak at roughly 100 times the size of Mount Rainier.

-Two trails lead to the upper slopes.
-Both cross a baren world of fresh lava, lonely cincer cones and silence.
-The peak which is within the boundaries of the Hawaiian Volcanoes National Park, stretches from the fertile ocean throuqh tropical forests to the lifeless upper slopes inexorable and almost imperceptible climb.
-Hiking to the summit is an exercise in patience and endurance as proqress is almost unmeasurable.
+2 trails lead to the upper slopes.
+Both cross a barren world of fresh lava, lonely cinder cones and silence.
+Mauna Loa is within the boundaries of the Hawaiian Volcanoes National Park.
+It stretches from the fertile ocean through tropical forests to the lifeless upper slopes in an inexorable and almost imperceptible climb.
+Hiking to the summit is an exercise in patience and endurance as progress is almost unmeasurable.

-The lava is a maze, the trail is not much more than a concept and the walk is tedious.
-Yet, the experience is unique.
-For miles the trails cross lava that appears as though it hardened just yesterday.
+The lava is a maze, the trail is not much more than a concept, and the walk is tedious.
+Yet the experience is unique.
+For miles, the trails cross lava that appears as though it hardened just yesterday.
 You will not find a blade of grass or even an insect.
-Snow covers the summit during the winter months.
-The summiﬂks somewhat anticlamatic because it is dwarfed by the summit caldera, the Mokuaweoweo.
-The caldera is 2.7 miles long and 1.5 miles wide and over 600 feet deep.
-In 1984 an eruption in the caldera filled the vast floor with boiling lava which has now hardened into a dark sea of frozen waves of black lava.
+Snow covers the summit during the Winter months.
+The summit is somewhat anticlimactic because it is dwarfed by the summit caldera, the Mokuaweoweo.
+The caldera is 2.7 miles long, 1.5 miles wide and over 600 feet deep.
+In 1984, an eruption in the caldera filled the vast floor with boiling lava which has now hardened into a dark sea of frozen waves of black lava.